Outdoor Geology Laboratory Virtual Tour – 1b Granite Pegmatite

-This is a light gray-to-white rock that contains obvious large mineral crystalFs.
+This is a light gray to white rock that contains obvious large mineral crystals.

-Figure 1: The granite pegmatite boulder at Northern Wake Campus.
+Figure 1: The granite pegmatite boulder at Scott Northern Wake Campus

-Figure 3: Granite pegmatite showing a large muscovite crystal to the right of center in the image (it is a slightly darker oval).
-Black ballpoint pen for scale.
+Figure 3: Granite pegmatite showing a large muscovite crystal to the right of center in the image, seen as a slightly darker oval.
+(Black ballpoint pen for scale)

 Figure 4: A close-up of the granite pegmatite showing the immense size of a white feldspar crystal.
 The crystal is located just below the black ballpoint pen and is almost as long as the pen.

 Figure 5: Another close-up of the granite pegmatite showing a massive feldspar crystal.
 This one surrounds the black ballpoint pen and is nearly twice as long as the pen and at least as tall as the pen is long.